-GitHub is currently the most popular tool that companies and individuals use to host and version control source code repositories.
-The platform itself has been constantly improving developer experience and keeps launching new features to enhance automation and encourage even more collaboration between dev teams.
-GitHub Actions — the integrated CI/CD tool — and Codespaces, a cloud dev box, are just a few of these toolsets.
+GitHub is one of the most popular tools that companies and individuals use to host and version control source code repositories.
+The platform runs by using using Git software, which helps track code changes and streamline development collaboration.
+GitHub has been constantly improving the software developer experience and keeps launching new features to enhance automation and encourage even more collaboration between dev teams — with one of those features being GitHub Pages.

-GitHub Pages is another powerful tool that lets you host websites from GitHub repositories and make them publicly available or even keep them privately accessible within your team and organization.
+GitHub Pages is a feature of GitHub that lets you host static websites from GitHub repositories and make them publicly available or even privately accessible within your team and organization.
+From your personal website and portfolio to your project’s documentation, GitHub Pages can help you launch websites in a matter of minutes.
+You will even get a URL in the form https://.github.io

 that you can share with the world to make your website(s) accessible to others.

 But how do you do that?
 Well, I promise it’s not going to take more than a couple of minutes.
-In the following sections I’m going to outline a step-by-step process you can follow to get started with GitHub Pages and bring your first GH-hosted website to life.
+In the following sections I’m going to outline a step-by-step process you can follow to get started with GitHub Pages and bring your first GitHub-hosted website to life.

 1. Create a GitHub Repository